 Human-made wetlands - dams, reservoirs, rice paddies and wastewater treatment ponds and lagoons.

 Wetlands and their ecosystem services

 Wetlands are a critical part of our environment.
-Though commonly seen as wastelands, wetlands are not areas that need to be drained, filled in, burnt off, and re-purposed since it provide us our essential needs such as freshwater and fish.
-It protects our shores from tsunami's and storm surges, reduce the impacts of floods, absorb pollutants and improve water quality.
-It also provides habitat for animals and plants and contain a wide diversity of life, supporting plants and animals that are found nowhere else.
+Though commonly seen as wastelands, wetlands are NOT areas that need to be drained, filled in, burnt off, and re-purposed.
+They are ecosystems that support biodiversity and perform an array of ecosystem services.
+They provide us with our essential needs such as freshwater and fish.
+Our shores are protected from tsunamis and storm surges because of them.
+They reduce the impacts of floods, absorb pollutants, and improve water quality.
+Wetlands are also home for a wide diversity of life and even support plants and animals that are found nowhere else.